coumbaya/feta/README.md

 ## Install FETA's dependencies

-FETA is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to FETA, you need to execute installDepends.sh.
+FETA is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to FETA, you need to execute **installDepends<os-system>.sh**.
 This script will install:

    1. justniffer :Network TCP Packet Sniffer